cjengdahl/Enigma/README.rst

 In addition to the machine configuration, there are also user preferences that can be set.
 These include output grouping, newline removal, space handling, space detection, default configuration, state remembrance, and progressbar inclusion.

+Detailed configuration description:

-| * **Output grouping** groups the output text to the specified number of characters.
+- **Output grouping** groups the output text to the specified number of characters.
 Historically, messages where separated by a space every five characters.
-This preference is ignored if the space handling preference is set to 'keep'.
+This preference is ignored if the space handling preference is set to 'keep' or 'X'.

-| * **Newline removal** replaces newline characters with a space.
+* **Newline removal** replaces newline characters with a space.
 This is only applicable to file input, not encrypting directly from standard input.

-| * **Space handling** allows the user to specify if spaces should be kept in the cipher text, removed, or replaced with an "X" before encryption.
+- **Space handling** allows the user to specify if spaces should be kept in the cipher text, removed, or replaced with an "X" before encryption.
 Historically, it was common to replace spaces with an "X" because the character itself was not commonly used.

-| * **Space detection** goes hand in hand with the space replacement.
+* **Space detection** goes hand in hand with the space replacement.
 During the decryption process, if an "X" is found, it is replaced with a space.

-| * The **default configuration** is the configuration that will be loaded automatically every time an enigma command is executed.
+- The **default configuration** is the configuration that will be loaded automatically every time an enigma command is executed.
 By default, the "User" configuration is loaded; however, addition configurations can be specified.

-| * The enigma can be placed in a **state of remembrance**.
+* The enigma can be placed in a **state of remembrance**.
 With this enabled, for each character encrypted/decrypted the state of the machine is saved the nexted use (i.e. the rotor positions are saved after use)

-| * Lastly, the command line can incldue a **progressbar** while encrypting or decrypting to show the elapsed progress)
+- Lastly, the command line can include a **progressbar** while encrypting or decrypting to show the elapsed progress)

 Usage